Shas-Infotrust/tory_burch/README.md

 Overview
-This repository contains the SQL code, documentation, and automation scripts supporting Sally Beauty’s Google Analytics 4 (GA4) to BigQuery data pipeline and analytics workflows.
+This repository contains the SQL code, documentation, and automation scripts supporting Tory Burch’s Google Analytics 4 (GA4) to BigQuery data pipeline and analytics workflows.
-It is designed to enable transparency, reproducibility, and collaboration across the Sally Beauty analytics and analytics teams.
+It is designed to enable transparency, reproducibility, and collaboration across the Tory Burch analytics and analytics teams.

 Table of Contents
 Overview